harel-coffee/CancerProteinSecretionML-auto/scripts/README.md

 #                 e.g., 'usr/yourname/Documents/CancerProteinSecretionML'
 ```

-## Re-generate the manuscript figures
+## Regenerate the manuscript figures

 The figures were generated in R using the `generate_figures.R` script.